-Overall, the Trilogy Plains ASP area does not contain any significant landforms such as steep slopes, ravines, or escapements and there is no presence of undisturbed, native plant communities.
-As shown in Figure 7: Biophysical Conditions, the Plan Area contains several temporary marshes and ephemeral water bodies that are associated with low-lying depressions within the surrounding terrain.
+Overall, the Trilogy Plains ASP area does not contain any significant landforms such as steep slopes, ravines, or escarpments and there is no presence of undisturbed, native plant communities.
+As shown in Figure 8: Biophysical Conditions, the Plan Area contains several temporary marshes and ephemeral water bodies that are associated with low-lying depressions within the surrounding terrain.
 Most of these temporary marshes and ephemeral water bodies have been impacted by agricultural activities and have been tilled and cropped in multiple years.
-One temporary marsh is associated with water course features and is present along the entire portion of 'Watercourse D', illustrated on Figure 7.
+One temporary marsh is associated with water course features and is present along the entire portion of Watercourse D, illustrated in Figure 8.
 There are three provincially mapped, unnamed indefinite watercourses (A, B, and D) and two provincially unmapped watercourses (C and E) within the Plan Area.
 All the watercourses appear to be low-vegetated draws without any channel development and with no surface water present.
-Watercourses B and C have been tilled and cropped for multiple years and downstream connection of these watercourses have been lost, flowing into a constructed swale to the south of the plan area.
+Watercourses B and C have been tilled and cropped for multiple years and downstream connection of these watercourses have been lost, flowing into a constructed swale to the south of the Plan Area.